Configuration

 wss://or when Tailscale is detected.
 Also matches the legacy hardcoded TTL. - 90 days / 1 year — longer-lived operator devices.

-- Never expire — the device stays paired until you revoke it manually from Paired Devices.
+- Never expire — the device stays paired until you revoke it manually from Relay sessions.
 Always selectable — the phone treats user intent as the trust model and doesn't gate on transport security.
 A warning is shown inline.

 The default pre-selection depends on the QR's operator-chosen TTL (if any, via hermes-pair --ttl <duration>), falling back to 30d on secure/Tailscale transports or 7d on plain ws.
 Your last pick persists as the new default for future pairs.

-Per-channel grants (terminal, bridge) can be pre-set by the operator via hermes-pair --grants terminal=7d,bridge=1d.
-The phone displays them on the Paired Devices card as chips.
+Per-channel grants (chat, terminal, bridge, tui, voice:config, voice:stt, voice:tts) can be pre-set by the operator via hermes-pair --grants terminal=7d,bridge=1d,voice:stt=7d.
+The phone displays them on the Relay sessions card as labeled chips with a tap-for-info icon explaining that each grant is a per-feature permission with an independent expiry.
 Grants cannot outlive the session — they're clamped to the session TTL server-side.

 - Device name + device ID